b23prodtm/acake2php/FAQ.md

     ./configure.sh --development

-11. Undefined functins balena_deploy or init_functions: No such file or directory
+11. Undefined functions balena_deploy or init_functions: No such file or directory

-  You need to export the `node_modules/.bin` for this shell to find npmjs installed binaries.
+  Use npm to install helper binaries in PATH environment:

-    export PATH="`pwd`/node_modules/.bin:\$PATH"
+    sudo npm link balena-cloud-apps

 12. Any message "saved[@]: unbound variable" on Darwin (OSX)